hkhaung/T-Displays/README.md

 # Creating gifs for amoled
 - Use this [link](https://lvgl.io/tools/imageconverter) and select LVLGLv8.
 For color format, choose CF_RAW_CHROMA.
 For output, choose C array.
 Feel free to select and experiment with other options but these are what worked for me.

+Note: The folders are cloned from [LilyGO](https://github.com/Xinyuan-LilyGO/T-Display-S3-AMOLED).
+The only thing I modified/added was the GIFS folder to add gifs to the boards.